 - If you’re heading to Iceland in winter and planning on driving yourself, check out our detailed guide to driving in Iceland in winter to help prepare yourself

 - We’ve created a list of some of our favourite photography locations in Iceland from our travels there to give you some ideas of where to aim to get the best photos

-- We have itineraries for self-drive trips in Iceland, including a seven day Iceland itinerary and a guide to spending 5 days in Iceland, and an Iceland ring road itinerary.
+- We have itineraries for self-drive trips in Iceland, including a seven day Iceland itinerary, a guide to spending 5 days in Iceland, and an Iceland ring road itinerary.

 - If you’re visiting Iceland in Winter, check out our guide to the best winter activities in Iceland and my tips for cold weather photography

 - We have a detailed packing guide to help you decide what to pack for Iceland in winter

 - We’ve also got a guide to the best day trips from Reykjavik should you wish to base yourself in the capital and do trips like the visit to the crashed plane from there

 - On a budget?
 Here’s a guide to budgeting for Iceland to help you make the most of your trip

 - We travelled with Iceland Travel – check out their website for lots of different tour options and prices.